 Add the flour mixture all at once to the chocolate mixture.

-Gently stir the chocolate until the flour is moistened.
+Gently stir the brownie batter until the flour is moistened.

 Use a heavy-duty rubber spatula to scrape the sides and bottom of the saucepan.

-If you like, stir in chocolate pieces or chopped nuts.
+If desired, stir in chocolate pieces or chopped nuts.

 Bake brownies as directed in the recipe.
-Most brownies bake at 350°F for 25 to 35 minutes.
+Most brownies bake at 350 degrees F for 25 to 35 minutes.

-Cool the brownies completely in the pan on a wire rack.
+Let the brownies cool completely in the pan on a wire rack.

-If you wish to frost the brownies, wait at least an hour after baking to be sure the brownies have completely cooled.
+If you want frosted brownies, wait at least an hour after baking to be sure the brownies have completely cooled.

+Prepare the frosting.
+Chocolate-lovers may enjoy brownies with chocolate frosting, but we also recommend a simple vanilla frosting, cream cheese frosting, or even rich peanut butter frosting.
 Use an offset metal spatula to frost the brownies while they are still in the pan.
-Cut them into bars and enjoy!
+Cut the finished dessert into bars, serve, and enjoy!